Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 Bidirectional vs. One-Way Sync

 Many iPaaS tools only support one-way data flow: push data from system A to system B. That works for simple use cases like logging form submissions to a spreadsheet.
-But for ITSM, development, and cross-company workflows, you need true bidirectional sync where changes in either system reflect in the other without conflict.

 Customization Options

 Pre-built templates get you started fast, but real-world integrations almost always need customization.
 Look for platforms that offer scripting capabilities (like Groovy-based engines) alongside no-code setup.
-The combination lets you handle simple workflows quickly while retaining the power to build complex conditional logic when needed.
+That combination lets you handle simple workflows quickly while retaining the power to build complex conditional logic when needed.

 Independent Control for Each Side

 In cross-company scenarios, both organizations need to control their own sync rules independently.
 If your partner changes their field mapping, it shouldn’t break your configuration.
-Not every iPaaS supports this, and it becomes a dealbreaker the moment you’re integrating with an external team.
+Not every iPaaS tool supports this, and it becomes a dealbreaker the moment you’re integrating with an external team.

 Error Handling and Recovery